USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 <div class="usajobs-recruitment-joa-playbook-details__suggested-text">
 <h5>Suggested text</h5>
-You may need to divest of certain financial interests, because of [insert department/agency name] prohibited financial interest regulation.
+You may need to divest of certain financial interests because of [insert department/agency name] prohibited financial interest regulation.
 Contact the hiring agency for more information.
 </div>

 <div class="usajobs-recruitment-joa-playbook-details__container">